grbrown/sensor-plot/README.md

 # Multi Producer Graphing Application

 Web app for plotting real time data from producer web sockets.
+Two plotting styles are available currently, with options on the home screen.
+Click and drag to zoom in and view statistics on graph subsections.
+Plots can be hidden and shown by clicking their name label in the graph legend.
 React Router/uPlot FE, Tailwind for styling, Jest/RTL testing

 - [React Router docs](https://reactrouter.com/)
 - [uPlot React docs](https://github.com/leeoniya/uplot-react)